EricNg314/Code-Drills/HTML_CSS/Day-02/01/README.md

 # Oppan CSS Style

 Heeeeeeey, sassy lady!
+I'm sure everyone remembers the South Korean viral dance craze from 2012.
+No?
+Just me?
+Ok.
+What Despacito passed it as most viewed??
+Anyways...

 In this exercise you will get more experience styling HTML content using CSS.
 Become a worldwide sensation after perfecting your CSS skills to the max.
-You will be given and very bland and boring HTML page and will need to spruce it up.
+You will be given and very bland and boring HTML page and will need to spruce it up, give it some `gangnam style`

 ## Instructions